colleen547/sql-challenge/README.md

 Imagine you have just been hired as a new Data Engineer and your first major task is a research project on employees of the corporation from the 1980s and 1990s, but all that remains of the database of employees from that period are six CSV files.
 <br>

-Tables were designed to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:

-   1.)
-Data Engineering

-   2.)
-Data Analysis

 <b>Data Modeling</b>
 - Inspect the CSVs and sketch out an ERD of the tables.
 Feel free to use a tool like http://www.quickdatabasediagrams.com.